epic-gateway/true-ingress/test/README.md

 > Note: sudo may be required

+##### Check

+For the sake of completeness there is a script that enlists all topology related docker containers and networks running:

+    ./topo_check.sh basic.cfg

 #### 3. Service

 For purpose of this demo topology by service we mean HTTP server.
 Different kind of services can be added later.